denisgriaznov/DonkeyCarAutopilot/README.md

 Possible ways to improve:

 - control the speed, as the cars go very slowly
-- try the cnn policy as the solution may depend on the sequence of frames
+- try the CNN-LSTM policy as the solution may depend on the sequence of frames

 ## Tests